GoldenretriverYT/PluginsForPolytoriaCreator/README.md

 # PluginsForPolytoriaCreator

-> [!IMPORTANT]
-> PfPC is deprecated and wont receive any updates as the new Polytoria Creator is in a completely different engine (like as if the engine was the problem and not the lack of skill from the polytoria devs lmaooo)

 Making Polytoria Creator usable by providing support for mods/plugins!
 This tool utilizes [MelonLoader](https://github.com/LavaGang/MelonLoader/) - a Unity Mono & IL2Cpp mod loader.
 Since the process of installing it with Polytoria requires additional work than the normal installation I have decided to make this tool.